-THESE REGULATIONS ONLY APPLY TO STUDENTS WHO HAVE REGISTERED IN THE ACADEMIC YEAR 2012/13 AND ARE CONTINUING ON THEIR UNDERGRADUATE COURSE IN THE ACADEMIC YEAR 2014/15.
+THESE REGULATIONS ONLY APPLY TO STUDENTS WHO HAVE REGISTERED IN THE ACADEMIC YEAR 2012/13 AND ARE CONTINUING ON THEIR UNDERGRADUATE COURSE IN THE ACADEMIC YEAR 2015/16 HAVING UNDERTAKEN A YEAR ABROAD OR IN INDUSTRY IN 2014/15 OR ARE PART-TIME STUDENTS WHO STARTED THEIR COURSE PRIOR TO 2013/14.

-STUDENTS REGISTERING IN YEAR 0, YEAR 1 OR YEAR 2 OF AN UNDERGRADUATE OR INTEGRATED MASTERS DEGREE IN THE ACADEMIC YEAR 2014/15 WILL BE TREATED UNDER THE 'REGULATIONS FOR BACHELORS AND INTEGRATED MASTERS AWARDS 2014-15' https://intranet.uea.ac.uk/calendar/section3/regs(awards)/Regulations+for+ Bachelors+and+Integrated+Masters+Awards+2014
+STUDENTS REGISTERING IN YEAR 0, YEAR 1, YEAR 2 OR YEAR 3 OF AN UNDERGRADUATE OR INTEGRATED MASTERS DEGREE IN THE ACADEMIC YEAR 2015/16 WILL BE TREATED UNDER THE TREGULATIONS FOR BACHELORS AND INTEGRATED MASTERS AWARDS 2015-16'.

-- 1.1 These Regulations govern the assessment, progression and awards of degrees of Bachelor of Arts, Bachelor of Engineering, Bachelor of Science (including those offered by the School of Health Care Sciences (Nursing and Midwifery degree courses) as listed in appendix B7), Bachelor of Laws and Bachelor of Medicine/Bachelor of Surgery.
+- 1.1 These Regulations govern the assessment progression and awards of degrees of Bachelor of Arts, Bachelor of Engineering, Bachelor of Science (including those offered by the School of Health Care Sciences (Nursing and Midwifery degree courses) as listed in appendix B7), Bachelor of Laws and Bachelor of Medicine/Bachelor of Surgery.
 These Regulations also govern the awards of the Certificate and Diploma of Higher Education as listed in appendix B7. - 1.2 These Regulations apply to full-time and part-time undergraduate students.
-Where appropriate, these regulations also apply to Visiting or Exchange students at the undergraduate level. - 1.3 Alterations to or concessions against these Regulations may be made only with the approval of the Learning and Teaching Committee of the Senate or by named persons with delegated powers to operate on behalf of the Committee. - 1.4 All references to Instruction in these Regulations shall refer to the Common Course Structure: Instructions to Examiners.
+Where appropriate these regulations also apply to Visiting or Exchange students at the undergraduate level. - 1.3 Alterations to or concessions against these Regulations may be made only with the approval of the Learning and Teaching Committee of the Senate or by named persons with delegated powers to operate on behalf of the Committee. - 1.4 All references to Instruction in these Regulations shall refer to the Common Course Structure: Instructions to Examiners.